-Impact on membership based organisations: Following on from the point made above, given that the organisation is fundamentally a membership based organisation, it would be reluctant to see, and would strongly oppose, application of the altruism concept within the Bill on the basis that the range of services offered to members (which may not be viewed as offered "altruistically") would exclude the organisation as being a charitable entity.
+Impact on membership based organisations: Following on from the point made above, the organisation would be reluctant to see, and would strongly oppose, application of the altruism concept within the Bill on the basis that the range of services offered to members of its lifeguarding clubs and affiliates (which may not be viewed as offered "altruistically") would exclude the organisation as being a charitable entity.
 We stress again that member services such as use of club facilities on a fee for service basis are ancillary and incidental to the core charitable purpose.
 Furthermore, as explained earlier, it is critical that clubs are able to offer these member services in order to attract members who provide the human and financial resources to carry out the life saving activities.